solidi/writing/75-the-hot-wheels-kid-powered-trains-and-planes-part-1.md

 ## Wings Too: Flying On a Line into Something Soft

-From Bernie's title, his team's other directive was Wings. "[Hot Birds](https://corporate.mattel.com/brand-portfolio/hot-birds)" was a beautifully developed diecast flyer by Bob Lovejoy.
+FROM BERNIE’S TITLE, his team's other directive was Wings. "[Hot Birds](https://corporate.mattel.com/brand-portfolio/hot-birds)" was a beautifully developed diecast flyer by Bob Lovejoy.
 Bob, a dreamer, was an avid ultralight pilot.

 With a set of six, a lanyard string flight deck, and developed playsets, it was an attempt at extending diecast that flew with gravity.